 AP Chemistry may be challenging, but we have a few quick exam review tips to help you ace the exam!

-A well-planned schedule is the best way to keep track of the topics you've covered and those you have yet to work on.
+- Make a schedule: A well-planned schedule is the best way to keep track of the topics you've covered and those you have yet to work on.

-Understanding the exam format will help you know what to expect on the exam, so you won’t be caught off guard in the middle of your test-taking experience.
+- Get familiar with the exam format: Understanding the exam format will help you know what to expect on the exam so that you won't be caught off guard in the middle of your test-taking experience.

 To get more practice and review tips for AP Chemistry, check out our guide on How to Study for AP Chemistry.
-You can also become familiar with the concepts and format of the exam by trying out online practice questions from UWorld.
-Our AP Chemistry practice questions contain detailed answer explanations for the correct and incorrect answer choices.

 Frequently Asked Questions (FAQs)